Kyiv Pumped Storage Power Plant: Reconstruction

-At Kyivska HPP in 2010-2014, reconstruction of hydroelectric units - motors with replacement of stator winding was performed.
+At Kyiv HPP in 2010-2014, reconstruction of hydroelectric units - motors with replacement of stator winding was performed.
 Speed regulators, excitation systems on all hydroelectric units and control systems were replaced.
 The plant process equipment (pneumatic system, regulation system) was reconstructed; new cells were installed on 10 kV auxiliary equipment with the replacement of cable networks.
 The frequency start system for hydraulic units GD-1, GD-3, and GD-5 in pumping mode was assembled and adjusted.
 ASCE (Automated System of Commercial Energy Metering) system was commissioned.

-At present, works are being carried out at Kyiv HEPP under the UHE / TFCS1 / C / 3-13 contract for the reconstruction of Hydraulic Units 2, 4, and 6 with financing from the European Investment Bank and the European Bank for Reconstruction and Development.
+Works at Kyiv HEPP are under the UHE / TFCS1 / C / 3-13 contract for the reconstruction of Hydraulic Units 2, 4, and 6 with financing from the European Investment Bank and the European Bank for Reconstruction and Development.
 On October 1, 2019, hydroelectric unit No. 2 was put into commercial operation after reconstruction, while on October 28, 2020, hydroelectric unit No. 6 was put into operation.
 Due to the new turbine and generator installed, the increase in hydro capacity of one hydro unit increased by 5.8 MW, the total - 46.8 MW.
-Reconstruction of hydroelectric unit No. 4 is currently underway.
+Reconstruction of hydroelectric unit No. 4 is underway.